laravel/docs/contracts.md

 Each contract has a corresponding implementation provided by the framework.
 For example, Laravel provides a queue implementation with a variety of drivers, and a mailer implementation that is powered by [SwiftMailer](https://swiftmailer.symfony.com/).

 All of the Laravel contracts live in [their own GitHub repository](https://github.com/illuminate/contracts).
-This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized by package developers.
+This provides a quick reference point for all available contracts, as well as a single, decoupled package that may be utilized when building packages that interact with Laravel services.

 <a name="contracts-vs-facades"></a>
 ### Contracts Vs. Facades